-CAHS Van Doren Scholarship Fund
+CAHS Van Doren Scholarship Fund (separate application process, once each semester)

 The W. E. Van Doren Scholarship Fund in the University of Illinois Foundation honors the memory of its namesake, who was a member of the University of Illinois class of 1924 at the Urbana-Champaign campus.
 The fund provides income for scholarships in the field of medicine or the related arts.